NEAT-project/HTTPOverSCTP/README.md

 They are based on the work of Jonathan Leighton and Preethi Natarajan from the University of Delaware.

-A port of [phttpget.c](http://svnweb.freebsd.org/base/head/usr.sbin/portsnap/phttpget/phttpget.c) adding SCTP is provided in the file `phttpget.c`.
+A port of [phttpget.c](http://svnweb.freebsd.org/base/head/usr.sbin/portsnap/phttpget/phttpget.c) adding SCTP support is provided in the file `phttpget.c`.
 It runs on FreeBSD and supports pipelining.

 ## Server